gitlabhq/gitlabhq/doc/user/project/deploy_boards.md

 ## Using the Kubernetes deploy example project

 The [kubernetes-deploy][kube-deploy] project is used to simplify the deployment process to Kubernetes by providing intelligent `build`, `deploy` and `destroy` commands which you can use in your `.gitlab-ci.yml` as-is.
+For your convenience, a [Docker image][kube-image] is also provided.

 ---

 Another simple example would be the deployment of Nginx on Kubernetes.